snowmandot0520/snowmandot0520/README.md

-- 👋 Hi, I’m Rhett Liao
+- 👋 Hi, I’m Chaitanya
 - 👀 I am IT engineer and skilled with AI and Blockchain techniquies.
 - 🌱 I've experienced in Website development,AI projects and Blockchain projects like smart contract, DEX platform with solidity and rust.
 - 💞️ I’m looking to collaborate on Web site developers and Blockchain develpers.